chrisdietr/merchant-yapp/README.md

 }
 ```

-> ℹ️ **Note**: The `ownerAddress` in your shop configuration is automatically used for all products.
-You don't need to specify an owner for each product.
+> ℹ️ **Note**: The shop will automatically use the wallet address or ENS from `admin.json` as the payment receiving address.
 > ℹ️ **Note**: The `telegramHandle` is optional.
 If left empty, the "Contact Seller on Telegram" button will not be displayed.

 ### Step 3: Add Products